stschaef/ic3po/README.md

 - ...Apple Silicon macs are kind of annoying sometimes.
 It seems that homebrew does not install things where it does on Intel Macs.
 On top of that, I think it installed the wrong architecture for Yices.

+- Also for whatever reason, `pip install $(pwd)/pysmt` failed and would change the source code when installing.
+I think this might be a cache issue, but even after clearing that, they stuff actually installed did not quite match source.
+I had to do `sudo cp -r /path/to/pysmt/ /path/to/dist-packages/where/pip/holds/the/copy/of/pysmt`.

 **IC3** for **P**r**o**ving **P**r**o**tocol **P**r**o**perties

 > Copyright (c) 2021  Aman Goel [(amangoel@umich.edu)](amangoel@umich.edu)  and  Karem Sakallah [(karem@umich.edu)](karem@umich.edu) , University of Michigan